enthought/etsdevtools/README.txt

-The debug package, a part othe Enthought Tool Suite.
+The debug package, a part of the Enthought Tool Suite.